odellus/reacher/Report.md

 ### Plot of Rewards

 <!-- A plot of rewards per episode is included to illustrate that the agent is able to receive an average reward (over 100 episodes) of at least +30.
 The submission reports the number of episodes needed to solve the environment. -->
 After many trials we were finally able to get our agent to learn to solve the reacher environment.
 To accelerate our final push for an average score of +30 over 100 episodes, we used the weights of an earlier network that reached a respectable score before the training diverged to give our agent a boost towards successfully solving the environment.
+The agent took 3900 episodes to learn to solve the environment.

 ![scores](./averaged_learning_curve.png)